By James Wilson · Oct 1, 2025

 99.999% 5 minutes 26 seconds 6 seconds

-Use our Downtime Cost Calculator to see what each minute of downtime costs your business.
+Anyone who promises you five nines (99.999%) is either running a very expensive operation or lying.
+Use our Downtime Cost Calculator to see what each minute of downtime costs your business in real money.

 Types of Monitoring

-There are several types of monitoring, each checking a different layer of your infrastructure:
+There are six types you should know about.
+Each one watches a different layer of your stack:

 What is synthetic monitoring?